hkm007/hkm007/README.md

 - 💻 Competitive coding enthusiast, doing my undergrad `(CSE)` from **National Institute of Technology, Agartala**.
 - 💼 Previously worked as a **`Software Development Intern`** at **IIT Bombay** and **Koshrita Internet Labs Pvt.
 Ltd.**
 - 🥇 An **`Open-Source Contributor`** and would love to colab on **Open Source Projects**.
-- 🔭 Currently working on mastering skills of `Data structures and algorithms and cs fundamentals`.
+- 🔭 Currently working on mastering skills of `Data structures, Algorithms and CS fundamentals`.
 - 🤔 Favourite ***`hobby`***:- `Travelling`.
 - 💬 Ask me anything about **`Physics, Astronomy and Algorithms`** in general
 - 📧 Email id? [hkm0072001@gmail.com](hkm0072001@gmail.com)